PRTG Manual: Modbus RTU Custom Sensor

 Channel #1 - #10 Data Type |

-This field is only visible if you select Input register or Holding register under Channel #x Register Type.
-Shows the Data Type of the Register Number.
+This field is only visible if you select Input register or Holding register above.
+Select the data type of the register.
+Choose between:

 |